skywalker-hub/LTT01/README.md

 ## :sparkles: Overview

-**Latent Thoughts Tuning** (**LT-Tuning**) is a post-training framework that enables LLMs to reason in continuous latent space without external assistant models.
-Instead of verbalizing every intermediate step as text tokens (explicit CoT), our method allows models to dynamically interleave text and latent `<thinking>` tokens through **confidence-driven insertion** and **Context-Prediction Fusion**.
+**Latent Thoughts Tuning** (**LT-Tuning**) is a post-training framework that enables LLMs to generate high-quality latent tokens for reasoning in continuous latent space without external assistant models.
+Instead of relying on a fixed number of latent tokens, our method allows models to dynamically interleave text and latent `<thinking>` tokens through **Confidence-driven Insertion** and **Context-Prediction Fusion**.

 ### :dart: Key Contributions